• Skip to primary navigation

 Your Microsoft Account will remain active for all practical purposes and you will still be able sign-in to Microsoft Store, Skype, OneDrive, Microsoft Teams and other Microsoft services.

-Convert Microsoft Account to Local User in Windows 11/10
+Steps to Convert Microsoft Account to Local User Account

 In order to Switch Microsoft Account to Local Account, you need to be logged-in to the computer using your Microsoft Account.